Before I first moved to Bangkok, I looked up some places online.

 These costs can add up to 10% of your total rent and you should have an understanding—ideally in the lease—of who pays for such repairs.

-A standard deposit in Thailand is two months.
+Similar to renting an office, a standard deposit in Thailand is two months.

 But a law was passed in 2018 that says landlords can only collect a one-month deposit if they own more than five units, houses, or townhouses.

 In addition, you have to pay rent one month’s rent in advance.
 So depending on how you see it, you’re paying a three-month deposit.

 In some cases, the deposit can’t be used to pay the last month(s) rent.

 But in other cases, property managers will let you pay the last month’s rent with your deposit if they already inspected the rental for damage.

 Landlords must return your deposit if there’s no damage but they don’t have to pay interest on it.

 If your landlord owns five or more units, houses, or townhouses, they must return your deposit within seven days.